-The Board has not adopted policies imposing an arbitrary term limit or retirement age for its directors, as it does not believe such limits are in the best interests of the Corporation.
-Such limits fail to take into account the special characteristics of issuers, such as the Corporation, that operates in a highly complex and heavily-regulated environment.
-In such a context, the Corporation believes that a lengthy Board tenure, not limited by arbitrary determinations is vital to the directors understanding of the business and to their bringing a substantive contribution to the Board.
-The Corporation's Governance and Nominating Committee annually reviews the composition of the Board, including tenure of individual directors.
-The Board strives to achieve a balance between the desirability to have a depth of institutional experience from its members on one hand, and the need for renewal and new perspective on the other hand.
-This approach has served the Corporation well.
+The Board has not adopted policies imposing term limits or a mandatory retirement age for its directors, as it does not believe such limits are in the best interests of the Corporation.
+Such limits fail to take into account the Corporation operating in a highly complex and heavily-regulated environment.
+The Corporation believes that a lengthy Board tenure, not limited by term limits is vital to the directors understanding of the business and bringing a substantive contribution to the Board.
+The Corporation's Governance and Nominating Committee annually reviews the Board composition, including tenure of individual directors.
+The Board strives to achieve a balance between the desirability of institutional experience depth and the need for renewal and new perspective.
+So far, this approach has served the Corporation well.
+The chart set out below shows the amount of time that the director nominees have been on the Corporation's Board, with an average tenure of 10 years.